Information for Grant applicants

 The application and partnership process

-We are piloting our new procedures, but expect that from 2019 the process will involve applicants sending in concept notes by the funding round deadline.
+From 2019 the process will involve applicants sending in concept notes by the funding round deadline of 1 April.
 A shortlist of applicants will then be asked to apply with a full proposal, followed by project visits by the team.
 A shortlist of finalists will then be proposed to the Board of Trustees of the Foundation, after which grants will be made.
 During the grant period, there will be regular contact with and visits from the Foundation.

 For more information